 Arrive anytime on Day 1 or earlier.
 Day 1 includes an optional briefing.
+International flights are not included in the cost of the voyage.

 As you prepare for your journey, you may be interested to know your arrival and departure details.
 Since air transportation is not included in the cost of your expedition, you have some flexibility in planning your flights.